 Top 38 pre-processing must haves for Intelligent Data Capture.

 The post-processing features built using Artificial Intelligence and fuzzy logic include but are not limited to template free data capture, auto-micro zone, auto-determine, auto-correction of OCR issues such as s/5, i/1, B/8, O/0, Z/2, auto-format, auto-validate to ensure accuracy, etc. Intelligent data capture software also validates based on pre-defined business rules; e.g. in a alpha-numeric string such as PAN number, the fifth alphabet is always the first alphabet of the surname.

 The resultant effect of the pre-processing and post-processing functions is intelligent data capture with much higher throughput and accuracy.
-Intelligent OCR extracts all the necessary information including metadata, indexes it, and converts it into a format required by the next downstream system.
+This Intelligent OCR or OCR automation extracts all the necessary information including metadata, indexes it, and converts it into a format required by the next downstream system.
 RPA then either parks it or posts it in a downstream system (ERP, DMW, or database).

 The augmentation of RPA and IA with intelligent data capture software, results in setting up a paperless office through total automation.
 It bridges the gap left in regular automation.
 The solution also increases accuracy and provides a steep increase in the straight through passes and reduces the turnaround time.
 It further decreases the overall process time, improves customer experience, which helps in winning better business opportunities.